 Alternatively, if you’re interested in depositing significantly more, all three islands will have options available.
 The best choice will boil down to whether you plan on banking personally or through a structure such as a trust, company, or foundation, and what services you need.

-If you’re interested in opening a Jersey bank account, bank and banker selection are critical.
-Knowing which bank is best suited for your specific client profile is key.
-This is important since not all banks are interested in dealing with non-residents, offshore companies, and transactional banking.
+If you’re interested in opening accounts in Jersey, bank and banker selection are critical.
+In other words, knowing which bank in Jersey is best suited for your specific client profile is key.
+This is important since not all financial institutions are interested in dealing with non-residents, offshore companies, and transactional banking.

-To learn more about Offshore Banking in the UK via Jersey, read our Jersey Offshore Banking Article by clicking here.
+To learn more about opening offshore bank accounts in the UK via Jersey, read our Jersey Offshore Banking Article.

 Many of the other islands on this list started establishing themselves as major players in the offshore world between the 1960s and 1980s.
 But not Anguilla.
 Anguilla was drowning in conflicts, political unrest, and busy fighting off coups.
 In fact, the country didn’t even achieve independence until 1982.

 So, Anguilla was very late to the offshore game…

 How does this impact offshore banking in Anguilla?
 Well, all of the other countries on this list had a 15 to 20-year head start.
 For example, when Cayman was being called the “Geneva of the Caribbean”, most people didn’t even know Anguilla was a country.